George Villiers, 2nd Duke of Buckingham: Scientific interests

 The Duke had a lifelong interest in science, acquired during the civil war, while he was exiled in France.
 There, he carried out a variety of laboratory experiments assisted by Prince Charles (the future Charles II).
-He was especially interested in alchemy, and hoped to find a method of producing the philosopher's stone This obsession with alchemy continued throughout his lifetime so that his frequent absences from court, mistakenly attributed to visits to a lover were, very often, periods when the Duke was engrossed in his experiments.
+He was especially interested in alchemy, and hoped to find a method of producing the philosopher's stone This obsession with alchemy continued throughout his lifetime; his frequent absences from court, mistakenly attributed to visits to a lover were, very often, periods when the Duke was engrossed in his experiments.

 During his lifetime, Buckingham set up a number of laboratories, where he would carry out his experiments.
 The first was a purpose-built facility in the grounds of Fairfax Hall, which he had acquired through his marriage to Mary Fairfax, the daughter of Lord Fairfax.
 He also had a laboratory installed in Wallingord House, in Westminster, a property which was restored to him after the restoration of the monarchy.
 Later in life, when he was out of favour at court, he retired back to Fairfax Hall to pursue his favourite pastimes, hunting and working in his laboratory.
 Later still, when he was sent to the Tower, accused of treason, he was permitted to set up his own private laboratory, so he could continue with his experiments.

 In addition to his personal interests, Buckingham was also involved with the wider scientific activities of the time.
 He was appointed a fellow of the Royal Society on 15 May 1661.
 The society listed his specialist expertise as "Chemical".
 The duke maintained a regular but low-level interest in the society.
-For example, he was requested by the society, to instruct his chemist to distil charcoal for their weekly experiments and to supply a sample of unicorn horn for investigation by the members.
+For example, he was requested by the society to instruct his chemist to distil charcoal for the society's weekly experiments and to supply a sample of unicorn horn for investigation by the members.
 Later, on 4 December 1666, the Earl of Northampton and the Bishop of Exeter were tasked with asking the Duke to accommodate the society with some rooms in York House, Strand.

 The Duke had other scientific activities including his frequent visits to the king's own laboratory, which was situated in Whitehall, where he would observe the experiments and dissections in the company of the king.
 Also, Buckingham acquired the Vauxhall Glassworks and enlarged the factory there.
-Evelyn praised the quality of its products, in his diary on 19 September 1676.
+Evelyn, in his diary on 19 September 1676, praised the quality of its products.
 However, unlike king Charles, he showed no interest in botany.
 John Evelyn, visiting Cliveden House (which Brian Fairfax considered to be one of Buckingham's expensive Substructiones Insanae), on 23 July 1679, was disappointed to find a garden containing mainly ferns.

 Unfortunately, the many hours the Duke spent in his laboratories damaged his health, so that later in life he showed the symptoms of mercury poisoning.